Yale Daily News

 It’s weird to think that the year is over.
 I was just a nervous incoming first-year yesterday.
 And now we’re here, one school year later.
 I don’t know when this room turned from the symbol of unfamiliarity to a place of the utmost comfort.

 But as I try to start organizing my things and preparing to vacate this space, it all seems wrong.
 To throw away these things, even the trash, feels like throwing away memories.
 And it makes the abstract notion of — hopefully — being a quarter of the way through my college years so much more concrete.
+I may even consider renting a self storage unit just so I can keep all of these items.

 I tried to describe all these feelings to a friend the other day.
 They didn’t seem to understand.
 And maybe they’re right.
 Maybe I’m just getting sentimental because it’s been a good year and I’m trying to cling onto something.